Why Choose Pathways?

 - To allow students the opportunity to fulfill their educational dreams.

 Students must fulfill all state and educational requirements to meet high school diploma and Associate degree requirements, which also includes passing the MCAS.
 All Pathways students are considered Mount Wachusett Community College students and have access to MWCC services including counseling, advising, career services, fitness center, and leadership activities offered by Student Life.

 The Pathways program covers the cost of course tuition and fees for enrolled students.
 Students are responsible for their books and school supplies.
 Current high school students are ineligible to receive federal financial aid.

 Students must reside in Massachusetts, possess a minimum high school GPA of 3.0 (cumulative, based on a 4.0 scale), be at least 16 years old and entering Grade 11 by the start of the fall semester, be recommended by the sending school and complete the Pathways application process.
 Students who have not passed the MCAS will be scheduled to take the appropriate test at MWCC.
 Students must be willing to enroll in classes during all available MWCC semesters, including Fall, Intersession, Spring, Maymester, and Summer sessions, in order to complete diploma and associate degree requirements during the program.

 Admission into this program is a competitive process.
-In order to be eligible for the program, applicants must attend an information session, complete placement testing, and be interviewed by the Pathways Early College Innovation School director prior to the fall semester.
+In order to be eligible for the program, applicants must attend an information session, complete placement testing, submit a complete application with three essays and be interviewed by the Pathways Early College Innovation School director prior to the fall semester.
 Complete applications are reviewed on a first-come, first served basis.

 Students are responsible for their own transportation.
 The MWCC Gardner campus is on the MART route and schedules are available in the admissions office or online at www.mrta.us.